Probabilistic Approaches to The Energy Equality in Forced Surface Quasi-Geostrophic Equations: Introduction

 where $ \phi \in H^{\alpha-2\beta}(\mathbb{T}^2)$ and $\mathcal{A}_0$ is a restricted domain related to the dynamical large deviations result.
 We will specify $\mathcal{A}_0$ later on.

 Here, we emphasize that in the study of large deviations for \eqref{SPDE-SQG}, the initial data could also be considered in $\dot H^{-1/2}(\mathbb{T}^2)$.
+For the inviscid SQG equation, the functional

+can be taken as the Hamiltonian of the system.
+This is derived from the Euler-Poincar\'e variational principle.
+We refer readers to Arnold's work \cite{Arn66}, which is an infinite-dimensional generalization of \cite{Poi01}.
+(See \cite[Section 2.2]{Res95}, \cite[Section 1.4, Appendix A.1]{BSV19_Nonuniqueness_SQG} for more details.)
 In such a lower regularity regime, a commutator estimate associated with the Riesz transform is employed to make the nonlinear term well-defined.
 This distinguishes the technique used in proving large deviations for SQG equations from that for three-dimensional Landau-Lifshitz-Navier-Stokes equations established by Gess, Heydecker, and the second author \cite{GHW24_LLNS}.
-Further comments regarding the technique and the physical background for such an $\dot{H}^{-1/2}(\mathbb{T}^2)$ framework will be provided later on.
+Further comments regarding the technique for such an $\dot{H}^{-1/2}(\mathbb{T}^2)$ framework will be provided later on.

 A theoretical basis for considering the fluctuating hydrodynamics equation is that the Gibbs measure preserves the dynamics invariant informally \cite{Spo91}.
 As long as we replace the correlated noise $\xi_{\delta(\varepsilon)}$ with a space-time white noise $\xi$, and choose $\beta=\frac{\alpha}{2}$, we are able to see that the $L^2(\mathbb{T}^2)$-cylindrical Gaussian measure $\mathcal{G}(0,\varepsilon I/2)$ is informally invariant for the dynamics, where $I$ is the identity operator on $L^2(\mathbb{T}^2)$, and the dynamics are time-reversible with respect to this measure.
 A rigorous mathematical approach can be found within the energy solution framework \cite{Tot20}, where the existence of stationary energy solutions with Gaussian distribution is demonstrated.
 This raises an important question: when regularizing space-time white noise and studying fluctuations in a more regular space under the scaling regimes $(\varepsilon,\delta(\varepsilon))$, can the Gaussian equilibrium feature be preserved in terms of the rate function for large deviations?